fetchai/agents-tac/docs/sections/registration_phase.rst

 The controller agent registers itself to the OEF as a service.

-The data model name is ``"tac"`` and as attribute we have ``"version"``, which is an integer value.
-The TAC controller agent will register with ``"version"=VERSION_ID``.
+The data model name is ``"tac"`` and as attribute we have ``"version"``, which is a string.
+The TAC controller agent will register with ``"version"=VERSION_ID`` where ``VERSION_ID`` is set to a string uniquely identifying the version of the TAC.

 The controller agent will wait for *registration_timeout*.
 At the end, if there are enough participant, it will start the competition.
-Otherwise, it will send back a "Cancelled" message to every registered participant
+Otherwise, it will send back a :class:`~tac.platform.protocols.tac.message.TACMessage` of type :class:`~tac.platform.protocols.tac.message.TACMessage.Type.CANCELLED` to every registered participant

 .. mermaid:: ../diagrams/controller_setup.mmd